d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

     return nn.Sequential(*blk)
 ```

-Then, we add all the modules to RegNet.
+Putting network stem, body, and head together,
+we complete the implementation of AnyNet.

 ```{.python .input  n=10}
 %%tab all